-The breakdown of budget for the partners responsibility and budget for implementation is outlined in Table 6.1, the budget in Annex A2 and PA's in Annex M.
+The breakdown of budget for the partners responsibility and budget for implementation is outlined in Table 6.1, the budget in Annex A2 and PA?s in Annex M.

-The BOBLME implementation partners will work flexibly and in coordination to deliver project results to all the key project stakeholders under the project stakeholder engagement plan (Section 2 and Annex H) including primary stakeholders (and Local communities), Civil Society Organizations.
-NGO's, Local Government, Regional Government, National Government, International government or regional body, Private sector and academic/research institutions.
+The BOBLME implementation partners will work flexibly and in coordination to deliver project results to all the key project stakeholders under the project stakeholder engagement plan (Section 2 and Annex H) including primary stakeholders (and Local communities), Civil Society Organizations, including those concerned with fishing labour.
+NGO?s, Local Government, Regional Government, National Government, International government or regional body, Private sector and academic/research institutions.
 They will also ensure coordination with the initiatives and projects of their own and other resource partners or resource partners (donors) and GEF projects.